hotwolf/CaseBuilderLib/README.md

 1. **Preparation**
    1. Make a copy of the CaseBuilderLib project template (**CaseBuilderTemplate.scad**).
-      The temmplate is intended to be used with the OpenSCAD Customizer.
+      The template is intended to be used with the OpenSCAD Customizer.

       ![Step 1.1a](Examples/Gauge/howto_step1_1a.jpg)